UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

 ## Debugging Techniques and Tools

+Debugging is an essential skill for any programmer, as it allows for the identification and resolution of errors and bugs within software code.
+Effective debugging techniques and tools play a crucial role in the software development process, enabling developers to track down and rectify issues that arise during program execution.
+In this guide, we will explore various debugging techniques and introduce powerful tools that aid in the debugging process.
+Whether you are a novice programmer or an experienced developer, understanding debugging techniques and utilizing the right tools can significantly enhance your ability to troubleshoot and improve the quality of your code.

+### Print Statements

-1. **Print Statements:** Adding print statements to your code is a simple yet effective debugging technique.
+Adding print statements to your code is a simple yet effective debugging technique.
 By printing intermediate values, variable states, and execution flow, you can identify the cause of unexpected behavior.

 ```python
 def calculate_sum(a, b):